carousel banner image

 This programme will provide you with the skills and knowledge to:

-- Demonstrate a critical understanding of a comprehensive range of knowledge in the specialist area.
+• Demonstrate a critical understanding of a comprehensive range of knowledge in the area of critical care nursing.

 Upon the successful completion of this programme, students can progress to a postgraduate diploma.